honemik/Qastella/README.md

 - Change the data directory where question banks and history are saved.
 - Export all questions and history as a backup.
 - Toggle dark mode.
+- Reset the question bank to an empty state.

 ## Question Bank Format